 Glass fins as a decorative element in façade design have gained traction in the architectural community over the past decade.
 They are used for both for functional and aesthetic applications in façade design.
 With Sentech’s fin-based façade systems, architects can utilize glass, aluminum or steel fins to develop unique geometric designs.
 Decorative fins can serve both a functional purpose; decorative fins are used to control solar energy, control to shade, redirect light, leading to more energy efficient systems with reduced glare and improved indoor environments.
 In addition, fins can serve a decorative purpose and can be leveraged for strong aesthetic enrichment of the façade.

-The aesthetic result of these decorative fin applications can create the appearance of the façade as a sculptural element through elegant geometry, rhythm, and proportional spacing, and are stunning to behold.
+The aesthetic result of façade design utilizing decorative fins in structural applications can create the appearance of the façade as a sculptural element through elegant geometry, rhythm, and proportional spacing.
+The result?
+Structures that are truly stunning to behold.

 Check out our Decorative Fin Structures to learn more!